 This medium-sized parrot with the lengthy name is one of the most popular pet species of the Amazon parrot group, thanks to its striking color and its unsurpassed mimicry ability.
-The double yellow-headed Amazon parrot that can even learn to mimic opera singing, which may be why it has been kept as a pet since the 1500s.
-It is the best mimic of all the Amazon parrots, and is second only to the African gray parrot in its ability to learn words and phrases.
+The double yellow-headed Amazon parrot can even learn to mimic opera singing, which may be why it has been a popular pet for centuries.

 Origin and History

 Native to Mexico and Central and South America, this parrot's natural habitat is forests and woods near water.
 Habitat destruction and trapping for the pet trade have severely compromised the numbers of the double yellow-headed Amazon parrot in the wild; only a few thousand wild birds remain.

 The International Union of Conservation of Nature and Natural Resources classifies this bird as an endangered species.
 International treaties now make it illegal to capture, export, or own wild-caught birds.
 Captive-bred birds can be legally sold and owned, though documentation is required.